 Login to your WordPress dashboard and click on Appearance.
 Go to themes then click on the ‘Add New’ button.

 Here you can search for a lot of WordPress themes.
-Once you decide that you want to try that theme, click on the Install button.
-Ensure that you activate this theme.
+Once you decide to try a theme that you like, click on the Install button.
+Don’t forget to activate this theme.

 I have installed a theme but not satisfied with how it looks?

-Step 5: Move Your Site Pages from Wix to WordPress
+Step 5: Transfer Your Site Pages from Wix to WordPress

 You can do that by simply copy-pasting your text and uploading images to your WordPress site.